FEATHERS: Federated Architecture and Hyperparameter Search: FEATHERS

-Here, $\circ$ is the Hadamard product, $\mathbf{i}$ is a binary vector indicating which hyperparameter-configurations were sampled in exploration round $e$ and $\alpha$ is a constant factor determining how aggressively the reward-history should be updated.
-If a hyperparameter-configuration was sampled at round $e$, its reward in $\mathbf{r}$ will be corrected by the error of the current reward estimate.
-All configurations that were not sampled in $e$ are decreased by $\alpha$ since configurations that were good in an early stage of training might not be suitable in later stages anymore. \\ The use of the reward estimates is three-fold: Firstly, the hyperparameter-configuration with the highest reward achieved so far will be used to train the supernet in the next NAS-phase.
-Secondly, it is used to determine the number of communication-rounds in the HO-phase before the HO-phase is starting by computing: Here, $\text{rnd}$ is the round-function, $\beta$ is a constant scaling factor and $\kappa = |e^{(j)}|$ holds.
+Here, $\circ$ is the Hadamard product, $\mathbf{i}$ is a binary vector indicating which hyperparameter instantiations were sampled in exploration round $e$ and $\alpha$ is a constant factor determining how aggressively the reward-estimate should be updated.
+If a hyperparameter instantiation was sampled at round $e$, its reward in $\mathbf{r}$ will be corrected by the error of the current reward estimate.
+All instantiations that were not sampled in $e$ get scaled down by $\alpha$ since well suited instantiations in an early stage of training might not be suitable in later stages anymore.
+For example, in the beginning of training, an instantiation with a higher learning rate might be more appropriate whereas in later training-stages lower learning rates should be chosen.

+The use of the reward estimates is three-fold: (1) The hyperparameter instantiation with the highest reward achieved so far will be used to train the supernet in the next NAS-phase.
+(2) Reward estimates determine the number of communication-rounds in the HO-phase before the HO-phase is starting: For this, we first compute the distribution $\pi = \text{softmax}(\mathbf{r})$ over instantiations using the reward estimates $\mathbf{r}$.
+This allows to compute the entropy $H$:

+The number of HO-rounds performed next is determined by $\kappa = \text{rnd}(\beta H)$.
+Here, $\beta$ is a parameter to control the exploration-exploitation trade-off.
 In the beginning, all rewards are set to 0, thus leading to a uniform distribution which has the maximum entropy.
-Once the rewards indicate which hyperparameter-configurations lead to high rewards and which do not, $\pi$ will not be uniform anymore and thus the entropy will decrease over time, leading to less exploration and more exploitation in later training stages.
-The third use of the rewards is that the distribution $\pi$, which is computeed based on the rewards, is used to sample the next hyperparameter-configurations tested in an exploration phase from the hyperparameter-space.
+Over time the reward-estimates reflect which instantiations work well and which do not.
+Hence, $\pi$ gets less uniform and the entropy decreases over time, favoring exploitation over exploration in later training stages.
+(3) The distribution $\pi$ is used to sample hyperparameter-instantiations tested in the next HO-round.

-\paragraph{Neural Architecture Search.} Once we have obtained a hyperparameter-configuration $\mathbf{h}$ from the HO-phase, we will use $\mathbf{h}$ to train our supernet for a predefined number of communication rounds using differentiable NAS.
-Performing training over multiple communication rounds is useful to speed up training.
-One could possibly set the number of communication rounds in the NAS-phase to 1, however this will slow down training significantly since we would then perform the costly search for hyperparamters most of the time instead of using a good configuration $\mathbf{h}$ to train the supernet.
-The objective we want to minimize is:
+\paragraph{Neural Architecture Search.} Once the HO-phase yields a hyperparameter instantiation $\mathbf{h}$, the architecture is optimized under $\mathbf{h}$ for a certain number of communication rounds as shown in Algorithm \ref{algo:FEATHERS_server} \textbf{(Line 13-16)}, thereby solving: